 -

-Keep it upright in a bag when possible; it helps keep the mouthpiece cleaner between sessions
+Keep it upright in a bag when you can

 FAQs